Ben Maller: Fox Sports Radio career

-Notable Events
+Notable events

 During the 2011 Tōhoku earthquake and tsunami, Maller was able to get live reports from nearby the disaster, through a caller named Donald.
-Donald had attempted to call into the weeknight broadcaster, JT The Brick.
-Ultimately, JT The Brick decided not to put Donald on the airwaves.
+Donald had attempted to call into the weeknight broadcaster, J. T. the Brick.
+Ultimately, J. T. the Brick decided not to put Donald on the airwaves.
 The next night, Donald called The Ben Maller Show and, thanks to producer Miranda Moreno, was put on the air right away and was able to provide live updates about the events in Fukushima.

 In May 2010, Maller led a march at Staples Center with fellow Los Angeles Clippers fan Clipper Darrell in an unsuccessful attempt to help lead the push for free agent LeBron James to join the Clippers via free agency.
 In the end, LeBron James ended up signing with the Miami Heat as part of a historic team headlined by "The Big Three.'

-In 2011, Ben Maller exposed an NBA slam dunk contest conspiracy.
-The league had sent out a press release referencing Clippers Blake Griffin as the winner, BEFORE the contest had been completed.
+In 2011, Ben Maller reported on an NBA slam dunk contest controversy.
+The league had sent out a press release referencing Clippers Blake Griffin as the winner before the contest had been completed.